nursahketene/coding101/DayOne/DayOneScript.md

 In this case we are setting the value of the element with the `author` id by assigning `=` the string value `Nur Ketene`

-Ok nice so lets try to add more interactivity by letting the user to show and hide the author name
+Ok nice so let's try to add more interactivity by letting the user to show and hide the author name

-First lets add the button to show the author.
+First let's add the button to show the author.

 in your `index.html` file